The following are notices and announcements issued by the Alabama Department of Public Health (ADPH).

 Birthing Facilities Recognized - Alabama hospitals have been recognized for their outstanding effort in newborn screening specimen collection.

-Cancer Control Plan for 2011-2015 - The Alabama Comprehensive Cancer Control Coalition has unveiled its five-year cancer control plan.
+Cancer Control Plan for 2011-2015 - The Alabama Comprehensive Cancer Control Coalition's five-year cancer control plan.

 Establishment Closings - ADPH reports closings of food service establishments and lodging and body art facilities online.

 Influenza Surveillance - ADPH is monitoring which strains are circulating and where disease activity is occurring.